pods-finance/subgraph/README.md

 In order to provide a dynamic generation and deploy for the subgraph (multi-network and multi-context), the `yarn deploy:$VARIANT` will include a series of preprocessing steps.
 The flow:

-1. The deploy **variant** will decide the network and the context e.g. `yarn deploy:kovan-dev` will set the $VARIANT variable
+1. The deploy **variant** will decide the network and the context e.g. `yarn deploy:kovan` will set the $VARIANT variable
 2. Based on the chosen variant, the right typescript configuration file will be compiled into a javascript file that will be used as **source** for mustache.<br/>`[yarn configure] src/constants/addresses/$VARIANT.ts → src/_generated/$VARIANT.js`

 3. Mustache is used to bind the newly created `src/_generated/$VARIANT.js` configuration to the subgraph YAML template.<br/>`[yarn template 1/2] subgraph.template.yaml → subgraph.yaml`